 In accordance with Chapter 2, Section 5 of the EU Prospectus Regulation (Supplemental Provisions) Act (2019:414), in an offer under the Takeovers Act where the consideration consists of securities, the offeror may simultaneously with its application for approval of the offer document request that the Financial Supervisory Authority examine whether the offer document contains the information required under Articles 1.4f and 1.5 first paragraph e of the European Parliament and European Council's Regulation (EU) 2017/1129 (EU Prospectus Regulation).
 If the Authority rules that the offer document does not contain the required information, it is to announce within the deadlines set out in Article 20.2-20.4 of the Regulation its decision that a prospectus is to be produced.
+The provision in the Supplementary Act applies when the offeror applies the prospectus exemption in Article 1.4 f) and 1.5 e) of the EU Prospectus Regulation.
+If the offeror instead applies the prospectus exemption in Article 1.4 da) of the Prospectus Regulation, relating to offers of securities which, over a period of twelve months, represent less than 30 per cent of the number of securities already admitted to trading on the same market (see also Article 1.5, first paragraph a), the provision in the Supplementary Act does not apply.
+In such cases, the offeror may instead attach to the offer document the document required by Article 1.4 da) iii) of the Prospectus Regulation, which must contain the information specified in Annex IX to the Prospectus Regulation.

 The second sentence states that, in accordance with the Swedish Financial Instruments Trading Act (SFS 1991:980), the offeror is obliged to publish the approved offer document in a certain manner.
 The relevant provisions are contained in Chapter 2(a) of the Act.
 Chapter 2, section 11 of the Act refers to the provisions in the EU Prospectus Regulation that apply to offer documents.
 These provisions primarily mean that the offeror may publish the offer document on its website, for example.
-However, shareholders who so request are to receive a printed copy of the offer document free of charge.
+Shareholders who so request are to receive an electronic copy of the offer document free of charge.
 Furthermore, the second sentence states that Rule I.4 also applies.
 This means, for example, that the offer document must also be submitted to the Stock Exchange and the Swedish Securities Council, as well as to the offeree company in order for it to be made available on the company website.